Geodesic Motion in the Spacetime Of a SU(2)-Colored (A)dS Black Hole in Conformal Gravity: SU(2)-colored (A)dS black hole in conformal gravity with only SU(2) Yang-Mills charges

-Notice that, the metric is asymptotic to AdS spacetime with a cosmological constant $\Lambda = -3a_0 <0$.
+The above metric can be asymptotic to AdS spacetime for $\Lambda = -3a_0 <0$, \cite{Fan:2014ixa}.
 This solution has a curvature singularity at $r = 0$.
-By Putting up $f(r_0)=0$, the curvature singularity is achieved and event horizon is at some $r_0$.
-The function $f$ has two double roots
+Solving $f(r_0)=0$, locates one or more event horizons.
+So the roots of function $f$ are

-without loss of generality, by considering $b_1<0$, for $b_0>1$, both of roots are positive ($r_1>r_2>0$) so the metric defines a single black hole where the spacetime, on and outside of the horizon is specified by $r\geq r_1$.
-For $-1<b_0<1$, we have $r_1<0<r_2$, and for this case, the same metric can describe two black holes, sharing the same curvature singularity at $r=0$.
-One black hole has an event horizon at $r=r_2$ and it is asymptotic to AdS as $r=+\infty$, whereas the other has the event horizon at $r=r_1$ and it is asymptotic to AdS as $r=-\infty$.
-For $b_0<-1$, both two roots are negative and we have $r_2<r_1<0$, so the solution describes a single black hole that the event horizon is at $r=r_2$ and the spacetime outside the horizon is $-\infty<r<r_2$ \cite{Fan:2014ixa}.
+The following states can be considered for $b_1<0$, \cite{Fan:2014ixa}: \begin{enumerate} \item If $b_0>1$, then $r_1$ and $r_2$ are positive and $r_1>r_2$.
+In this case, there is a single black hole, and the spacetime outside its horizon is $r\geq r_1$. \item If $-1<b_0<1$, then $r_1<0$ and $r_2>0$, there are two black holes with two event horizon $r=r_1$ and $r=r_2$, and they are asymptotic to AdS as $r=-\infty$ and $r=+\infty$, respectively. \item If $b_0<-1$, then $r_2<r_1<0$, and there is a single black hole.
+The event horizon for this black hole is $r=r_2$, and the spacetime outside of this horizon determine by $-\infty<r<r_2$. \end{enumerate}

-\section{THE GEODESIC EQUATION}
+\section{The geodesic equation}

-In this section, we write the equations of motion.
-For the metric of Eq.~(\ref{metric1}) we have two conserved quantities, energy and angular momentum
+For the metric of Eq.~(\ref{metric1}), there are two conserved quantities; energy and angular momentum as